 Phonological awareness

-Our video lessons teach letter-sound correspondences.
+Writing and reading is a code humans invented to represent speech sounds.
+Kids have to crack that code to become readers.
+The first step to cracking the code is to hear and manipulate the sounds (phonemic awareness).
+The second step is connecting those sounds to letters.
+Our video lessons teach these sound-letter correspondences.
 Before you can learn these sounds, your learner needs to know the letters (the names of the letters) and your learner needs to have phonological awareness.
-Phonological awareness is being aware of the distinct sounds in language.
+Phonological awareness includes word awareness, phonemic awareness (individual sounds), and syllable awareness.
 It’s not about reading or writing, it’s about hearing and speaking.
-It’s usually taught in Pre-K or Kindergarten, but should always be taught before letter-sound correspondences.
+It’s usually taught in Pre-K or Kindergarten, but should be taught before letter-sound correspondences.

 Many kids don’t need specific phonological awareness lessons, as they will pick it up by just being exposed to language and song.
 Rhyming, singing and word games all develop phonological awareness.

 So, why teach it if many kids will learn it “naturally”?
 Well, because some kids don’t develop these skills, even in a language rich environment, and you won’t know which kids they are right away.
-So, to ensure that everyone has equal advantage and because all the activities are fun for everyone, start with phonological awareness before letter-sound correspondence.
+So, to ensure that everyone has equal advantage and because all the activities are fun for everyone, start with phonological awareness before letter-sound correspondence, and continue to practice it as you progress into encoding and decoding letter-sounds.

 link to activities (coming soon)